constellation-daq/Constellation/docs/manual/howtos/satellite_py.md

 ExampleSatellite = "constellation.satellites.example.example:main"
 ```

-By running `pip install -e .` in the Constellation root directory after adding a line for the satellite makes it directly available to the command line, e.g. as `ExampleSatellite`.
+By running `pip install --no-build-isolation -e .` in the Constellation root directory after adding a line for the satellite
+makes it directly available to the command line, e.g. as `ExampleSatellite`.